Saiuz/Alexa-Reservations/Questions to ask.md

 3. For business reservations, do you include kurtaxe in negotiated price or is it listed as a separate item as with other reservations?
 4. For a travel group, how do you write the bill.
 Do you charge the company later?
 Does the tour leader pay?, Do you check the individual guests in and out, and collect any drinks etc from them as individual bills?
+What about kurtaxe.